 Please mark your calendar for September 14 and plan on joining us at the Fountain Beach Resort in Daytona Beach for the 10th Annual Conference.
 Register Here.

-9:00 – Introduce the Day – FALDP Director, Ruth Tick - Welcome to our 10th Annual FALDP Conference!
-This year's theme is – The Journey Continues – and to that end we have information about the past, present and future of FALDP and our industry to share with you today.
+9:00 – Introduce the Day – FALDP Director, Ruth Tick - This year's theme is – The Journey Continues – and to that end we'll discuss the past, present and future of FALDP and our industry.

 10:00 – Domestic Abuse

-Awareness – Trish, CEO of Family Life Center in Flagler County.
+Awareness – Trish Giaccone, CEO of Family Life Center in Flagler County.